nhsengland/datascience/CONTRIBUTE.md

 ## Submitting a pull request

 If you want to contribute to our resources I would recommend using codespaces directly in github to do this.
 Guidance is as follows:
-1. If your change constitutes a significant content contribution, before starting with any actual changes, you must go through a content review follow the [instructions](#content-review)
+1. If your change constitutes a significant content contribution, before starting with any actual changes, you must go through a content review - follow these [instructions](#content-review)
-2. In the repository [homepage](https://github.com/nhsengland/datascience), click the button on the top right which says 'main', then type the name of the branch you want to create, and press create branch
+2. In the repository [homepage](https://github.com/nhsengland/datascience), click the button on the top left which says 'main', then type the name of the branch you want to create, and press create branch
    ![image](https://github.com/user-attachments/assets/f6250b49-d5cf-4a65-8b5f-c02145daab77)

 3. Click the green code button, then Codespaces, then the '+' symbol to create a new codespace on your branch.